nrkn/interfascist/readme.md

 ## What

-You declare an interface and then you can test if given objects match it.
-For
+You declare interfaces and then you can test if given objects match them.
-example:

 ```javascript
 var geometryInterfaces = {